putitsimply/christian-bible-explained/1-timothy.md

 Timothy is told to deal with “false teaching”, meaning ideas being taught in the [church](glossary.md#church) that the writer thinks are wrong or distracting.
 The letter warns against people who argue about endless debates and use religion to gain status or money.

-Next, it talks about public [worship](glossary.md#worship) [^gl-worship].
+Next, it talks about public [worship[^gl_worship]](glossary.md#worship).
 The [church](glossary.md#church) is encouraged to pray for everyone, including kings and government leaders, so society can be peaceful.
 The letter also says the message about Jesus is for all kinds of people, not just one group.

 Then it moves to [church](glossary.md#church) leadership.
 It lists qualities expected of leaders.
 Two roles are described: